AlexMurphy-ml/Anthropic-HR-audit/README.md

 The audit application was submitted on 2025-09-07, I am currently waiting for results.
 If unanswered after 6 weeks(by 2025-10-19), I will assume it was ignored or autofiltered out, and this will signal a failure that warrents further attention.

 2 weeks now.
-3 "expression of interest" roles appeared(stating that headcounts are filled and they may not reach out until the next year), also a "Recruiting Analytics Scientist" role asking for an impossible person(a cat who can speak dog fluently without burning out, and the salary is lower than researcher/scientist roles, they don't know what they're asking for).
+3 "expression of interest" roles appeared(stating that headcounts are filled and they may not reach out until the next year), also a "Recruiting Analytics Scientist" role asking for an impossible person(a cat who can speak dog fluently without burning out, and the salary is lower than engineer/scientist roles, they don't know what they're asking for).
 Not a good sign.
 "Ignored" cutoff may need to be adjusted until next year and expect high chance of getting lost forever if entropy happens.
 Might need another probe.
+I'll consider it if energy allows.

 ----